Geogrusch/MB2/README.md

 (semi) automatic species distribution modelling script 2022 for MB1 EAGLE Course

 at this point Corine Land Cover data and Biomass data is not downloaded automatically.

+examplory done for arnica montana distribution in Austria